Low-maintenance dogs require occasional bathing and brushing.

 Choosing among low-maintenance dogs

-Although grooming requirements may not top the list when considering what kind of dog to adopt, low-maintenance dogs will make your life easier.
+Although grooming requirements may not top the list when considering the best dogs to adopt, low-maintenance dogs will make your life easier.

 If you’re worried about dog hair, avoid selecting a breed with a double coat that sheds seasonally.
 Instead, opt for a dog with short hair that sheds occasionally or rarely and has minimal grooming needs.